radlerz/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-  * It does so by first naming the columns/variables in the dataframe created in Step #1 according to "feature.txt".
+  * It does so by first naming the columns/variables in the dataframe created in Step #1 according to the variable definition file "feature.txt".
   * Then it filters out columns/variables that do not identify an activity, a subject, a mean or a standard deviation.
-  * It is worth noting that a special filter is needed to get rid of measures of "meanFreq" which are not "mean" measures but a Weighted average of the frequency components to obtain a mean frequency.
+  * It is worth noting that a special filter is needed to get rid of measures on "meanFreq" which are not "mean" measures but a weighted average of the frequency components to obtain a mean frequency.

 3. Uses descriptive activity names to name the activities in the data set.